 Fools see only the garment, the narrative part of the Torah.
 They fail to see what is underneath.
-Those who
+Those who know more see not only the garment but also the body that is under the garment.

 The mystic's flexible and poetic approach to spirituality is precisely what we need in our era of religious intolerance and conflict.
 I see it, in fact, as an antidote to fundamentalism.
 Kabbalah leads me to conclude that no one book, religion, clan, political party, group, or individual has a monopoly on the truth.
 To discover the full power and scope of the great works of sacred literature, whether Jewish, Christian, Muslim, Hindu, or Buddhist, we must all look beneath the obvious meaning to what is written below the surface.